chaosWsF/HSAUR2-notes/README.md

-This repo is mainly notes taken while studying 'A Handbook of Statistical Analyses Using R (second edition)'.
+This repo is mainly notes taken during studying _A Handbook of Statistical Analyses Using R (second edition)_.
+Only few codes are uploaded, beacause I mainly run the programs in RStudio's interactive interface and I'm relucant to upload the .RData file.